 - For students undertaking an apprenticeship in the Electrotechnology industry, the minimum work requirement is 600 hours (80) days over each 12 months period.
 This translates to 2 days in the workplace.

 - The student and the employer will select a register training organisation (RTO) who will provide all the training and assessment for the SBAT.
 The RTO will work with the employer and student to develop a training plan which outlines the training needs, how and when the training will take place and who will provide the training and how training will be assessed.

 - The qualification or competencies completed during the SBAT are contributing to Queensland Certificate of Education (QCE).

 - Students may access a maximum of two (2) government funded SBATs.
 It is important that students and parents/guardians consider if the chosen SBAT is appropriate and relates to the student’s future chosen career as future funding will be limited.

-- A school-based traineeship will be completed whilst the student is still an enrolled school student and will graduate with this qualification.
+- A school-based traineeship is usually completed whilst the student is still an enrolled school student and will graduate with this qualification.

 - A school-based apprenticeship is unlikely to be completed whilst the student is still an enrolled school student.
-In signing up to complete a school-based apprenticeship the parties have agreed that once the student completes school that the training contract is converted from part-time to full-time.
-This will be an automatic process which is completed by DESBT (Department of Employment, Small Business and Training), students who would like to continue part-time will have an opportunity to advise the department.
+In signing up, the parties have agreed that once the student completes school, the training contract will be converted from part-time to full-time.
+This will be an automatic process which is completed by DESBT (Department of Employment, Small Business and Training).
+If students would like to continue part-time, they will have an opportunity to advise the department.

 - Once converted to full-time the student will be required to pay student contribution fees to the RTO.